Copenhagen Waterworks

-Copenhagen Waterworks (Danish: Københavns Vandværk) opened in 1859 in Copenhagen, Denmark.
-Located in Studiestræde, between Axeltorv and H. C. Andersens Boulevard, it was Denmark's first waterworks and continued operations until 1951.
+Copenhagen Waterworks (Københavns Vandværk), in Copenhagen, Denmark, was Denmark's first waterworks.
+Located in Studiestræde, between Axeltorv and H. C. Andersens Boulevard, it opened in 1859 and continued operations until 1951.
 The complex was designated an Industrial Heritage Site in 2007 and listed in 2010.
 The former engine house is now home to concert venue Pumpehuset.
 The other buildings house a daycare.

 History

 The waterworks seen from the north with Lucie Mill in the background.

 Until the second half of the 19th century, Copenhagen's water supply was based on surface water from Damhus Lake.
 A dam on Harrestrup Å at Roskilde Road made it possible to lead water through Grøndalsåen and Ladegårdsåen to Sortedam and Peblinge Lakes.